browserslist/browserslist/README.md

 * [`browserslist-rs`] is a Browserslist port to Rust.
-* [`browserslist-update-action`] is a GitHub Action to automatically runs `npx browserslist@latest --update-db` and proposes a pull request to merge updates.
+* [`browserslist-update-action`] is a GitHub Action to automatically runs `update-browserslist-db` and proposes a pull request to merge updates.
 * [`browserslist-browserstack`] runs BrowserStack tests for all browsers in Browserslist config.